CURE-SORT

 There are a number of reasons for this action by treatment professionals.

-because of legal action will be restricted from having contact with anyone under the age of 18 until such times as a specific risk assessment has been completed.
+In most States, it is policy that a person who has been found to have inappropriate sexual behavior because of legal action will be restricted from having contact with anyone under the age of 18 until such times as a specific risk assessment has been completed.
 This is done regardless of the age of the person(s) that an individual might have offended with their behavior.

 If the individual in question has children under the age of 18 then they may be asked to remove themselves from the home or not be allowed to parole to the home after a period of incarceration.
 This may also be accomplished by policies of the local or State child welfare system.

-the treatment professional may wish to examine the individual's perceived and actual role in the family environment.
+Secondly, the treatment professional may wish to examine the individual's perceived and actual role in the family environment.
 In some cases the individual may be manipulating the members of his family, being enabled* by the family or in some case the individual is actually being manipulate by a member of the family.

 An enabler is a person who, acting out of a sincere sense of love, loyalty and concern, steps in to protect, cover up for,

-make excuses for and become more responsible for the person undergoing treatment
+make excuses for and become more responsible for the person undergoing treatment.

 Until the treatment professional can adequately understand the family dynamics, they do not want to place the individual undergoing treatment back in to an environment that will affect their treatment.
 As deemed necessary, the treatment professional